jbequ5/Carbon--Decentralized-Physics-AI/README.md

 A self-improving decentralized intelligence layer for physical modeling — where agents and a central Landscape Agent together create a compounding library of reusable, physics-grounded surrogates and specialists that accelerate engineering design, digital twins, real-time simulation, and scientific discovery.
 Long-term, this evolves toward foundational models of physics that are fast, robust, and interpretable across domains.

+**Carbon occupies the Verification Layer in the Physics-AI stack**: NVIDIA owns the compute engine; Dyad/Ansys/Siemens own the tooling; Carbon owns the decentralized, trustlessly verified supply of models.

 ---

 ## Value Proposition & Market Opportunity